Hinode logo

 Ordered List

 The following Markdown defines an ordered list of three items.
 The sequence is automatically determined, so simply add 1. at the start of each element.
-The linting rules will raise an error if you add the sequence numbering yourself.
+The Linting Rules will raise an error if you add the sequence numbering yourself.

 1. First item